 I can remember picking raspberries with my great grandparents on their farm.
-We picked while the sun was coming up and the dew was still glistening on the plants.
-As we picked I can vividly remember my great grandpa, bent over with age, laughing and telling us children jokes.
-This was their life.
+We always picked while the sun was coming up, the ground wet with dew, and the soil of the earth remained wet.

 Looking back at my childhood, I can see how my upbringing had a huge impact on the wife and mother I have become.
 The lessons I have learned were such a blessing.

 - How to can, bake, and provide food for my famiy